Hydraulic Cylinder Chroming Explained: Definition, Benefits, Types, and Guide

 The final step of the hydraulic cylinder rod chrome plating process is wrapping.
 During this step, the rod is securely wrapped in cardboard and protective plastic to safeguard the chrome while it’s transported back to where it belongs.

+There's more than one type of chrome surface to consider.
 A few different types of chrome plating can be used on hydraulic cylinders, depending on the application and required durability.

 Flash chrome plating is ideal for applications exposed to light wear, as it offers good corrosion resistance despite its thin layer.
 This type of plating is employed as a decorative finish and for parts that require rust and corrosion resistance.